Azure/azure-iot-sdk-java/service/iot-service-client/src/main/java/com/microsoft/azure/sdk/iot/service/api doc.md

  * @param iotHubServiceClientProtocol The protocol to open the connection with.
  * @return The created {@link ServiceClient} instance.
  */
-public static ServiceClient createFromTokenCredential(String hostName, TokenCredential authenticationTokenProvider, TokenCredentialType authorizationType, IotHubServiceClientProtocol iotHubServiceClientProtocol)
+public static ServiceClient createFromTokenCredential(String hostName, TokenCredential authenticationTokenProvider, TokenCredentialType authorizationType, IotHubServiceClientProtocol iotHubServiceClientProtocol);

 /**
  * Create a {@link ServiceClient} instance with a custom {@link TokenCredential} to allow for finer grain control